 That being said, it does appear that liposuction of your neck along with a neck and jowl lift would help you significantly.
 That is a procedure I perform on a lot of younger patients with limited mid face issues.
 The recovery is much shorter than a "facelift" and the results can be spectacular.

-of incisions behind your ears (that are hidden) would be more likely to get the
+The addition of incisions behind your ears (that are hidden) would be more likely to get the result you desire.

 Explore Facial shaping/sculpting options

 Mid 30's my cheeks have dropped causing jowels.

 Following the beauty principles outlined in my book on face and body beauty, women look the most feminine, youthful and attractive with heart shaped faces.
 Heart shaped faces have cheeks that are full and round in the front.
 Cheek augmentation with a dermal filler or using cheek implants for a permanent enhancement will create full, round cheeks that will feminize the entire face.

 A weak chin creates an imbalance making the nose appear larger, the mid face top heavy and the lower face look short that de-emphasizes the lips and allows early formation of a double chin.
 Chin augmentation using a chin implant will add projection to the chin creating harmony and balance to the lower face.
 I have found that placement of a silastic chin implant, through a small curved incision under the chin (also allows excess skin removal) to be very safe, quick and highly effective.

 "Jowls” these are sagging facial tissues and an indication for some form of a SMAS facelift.
 The underlying SMAS layer, of the face, must be dissected, lifted, trimmed and re-sutured (not merely folded or suspended with threads or sutures that will not last).
 The excess skin is then removed and the facelift incisions closed.